-“Ok, let’s leave them be,” gesturing me to follow her back inside our own nest.
+“Ok, let’s leave them be,” mama said, gesturing me to follow her back inside our own nest.

 When I got it in my head to go to a college in Florida sight unseen, she helped me make the move.
 I don’t even remember how I thought we were gonna pay for it and she never even said a word about it.
 Upon arrival, I just knew it wasn’t right.
 And she knew it, too.
 Sitting across from me at a local diner that day, she sensed my unhappiness as I left my Reuben sandwich untouched and forked coleslaw around my plate.

 “Honey, is this where you’re supposed to be?”

 Just that one question is all she asked.
 She waited for my reaction.
 Naturally, I burst into tears.
 She placed her tiny hand on mine.

 “After lunch, we will just get in the car and drive back home together.
 You can figure out the rest later.”